Privacy Policy

 5. Purposes of processing and legal bases (EU/UK)

-6. Is providing data mandatory
+6. Whether providing data is mandatory

-For translations: providing the content to be translated and selected settings is necessary to perform the service.
+For translations: providing the content to be translated and the selected settings is necessary to perform the service.

 7. Recipients of data and processors